 If you have chronic kidney disease, it is crucial to track food and fluid intake because diseased kidneys can’t remove waste products from the body as healthy kidneys can.

 Here are kidney-friendly foods that can help repair your kidneys and help you stay healthier longer:

 - Apples: Apples are a good source of pectin, a soluble fiber.
 It can lower cholesterol and glucose levels.
 It has high antioxidant levels.
 Fresh apples are also a good source of vitamin C.

 - Blueberries: Blueberries are a low-calorie source of fiber and vitamin C. Studies say it has the potential to protect against cancer and heart disease and provides brain health benefits.

-- Fish: Certain fish such as salmon, mackerel, tuna, herring and sardines are rich in omega-3 fatty acids.
+- Fish: Certain fish such as salmon, mackerel, tuna, herring, and sardines are rich in omega-3 fatty acids.
 It is an essential nutrient to control blood clotting and build cell membranes in the brain.
-Studies say it may decrease the risk for abnormal heartbeat, decrease triglycerides levels and lower blood pressure slightly.
-They may potentially provide benefits in conditions such as cancer, autoimmune disease and inflammatory bowel disease.
+Studies say it may decrease the risk for an abnormal heartbeat, decrease triglycerides levels and lower blood pressure slightly.
+They may potentially provide benefits in conditions such as cancer, autoimmune disease, and inflammatory bowel disease.

 - Spinach: Spinach is high in vitamins A, C, and K and folate.
 The beta-carotene found in spinach helps to boost your immunity and protect your vision.
 It is also a good source of magnesium.